-- "Relevant Jurisdiction" means the United States of America, Germany or the jurisdiction of residence of any obligor of the Debt Securities or any jurisdiction from which payments on the Trust Preferred Securities, the Class B Preferred Securities or the Debt Securities are made. - "Reset Date" means December 2, 2005. - "Restricted Period" means the period ending on the expiry of the 40th day after the later of the Issue Date and the completion of the distribution of the Trust Preferred Securities. - "Securities Act" means the United States Securities Act of 1933, as amended. - "Servicer" means PB Capital Corporation. - "Services Agreement" means the services agreement among the Trust, the Company and the Servicer. - "Stated Rate" means, for the first Capital Payment Period the Fixed Rate, and for each subsequent Capital Payment Period, the Floating Rate, in each case calculated on the basis of a 360 day year of 12 months of 30 days each divided by 360 (30/360), provided that no Capital Payment for any Capital Payment Period commencing on or after the Reset Date shall accrue at a rate of more than 8.00 per cent. per annum. - "Substitute Debt Securities" means any debt securities issued in substitution for the Initial Debt Securities. - "Successor Securities" means other securities having substantially the same terms as the Trust Securities. - "Support Undertaking" means the support agreement between Postbank and the Company as set forth in Appendix A. - "TARGET" means the Trans-European Automated Real-time Gross settlement Express Transfer system. - "Tax Event" means the receipt by Postbank of an opinion of a nationally recognized law firm or other tax adviser in a Relevant Jurisdiction, experienced in such matters, to the effect that, as a result of (i) any amendment to, or clarification of, or change (including any announced prospective change) in, the laws or treaties (or any regulations promulgated thereunder) of a Relevant Jurisdiction or any political subdivision or taxing authority thereof or therein affecting taxation, (ii) any Administrative Action, or (iii) any amendment to, clarification of, or change in the official position or the interpretation of such Administrative Action or any interpretation or pronouncement that provides for a position with respect to such Administrative Action that differs from the theretofore generally accepted position, in each case, by any legislative body, court, governmental authority or regulatory body, irrespective of the manner in which such amendment, clarification or change is made known, which amendment, clarification or change is effective, or which pronouncement or decision is announced, after the date of issuance of the Company Securities and the Trust Securities, there is more than an insubstantial risk that (a) the Trust or the Company is or will be subject to more than a de minimis amount of taxes, duties or other governmental charges, or (b) the Trust, the Company or an obligor of the Debt Securities would be obligated to pay Additional Amounts or Additional Interest Amounts. - "Temporary Global Certificates" means temporary global certificates representing the Trust Preferred Securities. - "Trust" means Deutsche Postbank Funding Trust I, a statutory trust created under the laws of the State of Delaware, United States of America. - "Trust Act" means the Delaware Statutory Trust Act. - "Trust Agreement" means the declaration of trust among the Trustees and the Company, as sponsor, as amended and restated. - "Trust Common Security" means one common security of the Trust. - "Trust Preferred Securities" means € 300,000,000 registered noncumulative Trust Preferred Securities offered in the Offering.
+"Relevant Jurisdiction" means the United States of America, Germany or the jurisdiction of residence of any obligor of the Debt Securities or any jurisdiction from which payments on the Trust Preferred Securities, the Class B Preferred Securities or the Debt Securities are made.

+"Reset Date" means December 23, 2009.

+"Restricted Period" means the period ending on the expiry of the 40th day after the later of the Issue Date and the completion of the distribution of the Trust Preferred Securities.

+"Securities Act" means the United States Securities Act of 1933, as amended.

+"Servicer" means PB Capital Corporation.

+"Services Agreement" means the services agreement among the Trust, the Company and the Servicer.

+"Stated Rate" means, for each Capital Payment Period ending before the Reset Date, 6.00 per cent. per annum, and for each Capital Payment Period beginning on or after the Reset Date, the Floating Rate, in each case calculated on the basis of a 360 day year of 12 months of 30 days each divided by 360 (30/360), provided that no Capital Payment for any Capital Payment Period commencing on or after the Reset Date shall accrue at a rate of less than 3.75 per cent. per annum or more than 10.00 per cent. per annum.

+"Substitute Debt Securities" means any debt securities issued in substitution for the Initial Debt Securities.

+"Successor Securities" means other securities having substantially the same terms as the Trust Securities.

+"Support Undertaking" means the support agreement between Postbank and the Company as set forth in Appendix A.

+"TARGET" means the Trans-European Automated Real-time Gross settlement Express Transfer system.

+"Tax Event" means the receipt by Postbank of an opinion of a nationally recognized law firm or other tax adviser in a Relevant Jurisdiction, experienced in such matters, to the effect that, as a result of (i) any amendment to, or clarification of, or change (including any announced prospective change) in, the laws or treaties (or any regulations promulgated thereunder) of a Relevant Jurisdiction or any political subdivision or taxing authority thereof or therein affecting taxation, (ii) any Administrative Action, or (iii) any amendment to, clarification of, or change in the official position or the interpretation of such Administrative Action or any interpretation or pronouncement that provides for a position with respect to such Administrative Action that differs from the theretofore generally accepted position, in each case, by any legislative body, court, governmental authority or regulatory body, irrespective of the manner in which such amendment, clarification or change is made known, which amendment, clarification or change is effective, or which pronouncement or decision is announced, after the date of issuance of the Company Securities and the Trust Securities, there is more than an insubstantial risk that (a) the Trust or the Company is or will be subject to more than a de minimis amount of taxes, duties or other governmental charges, or (b) the Trust, the Company or an obligor of the Debt Securities would be obligated to pay Additional Amounts or Additional Interest Amounts.

+"Temporary Global Certificates" means temporary global certificates representing the Trust Preferred Securities.

+"Trust" means Deutsche Postbank Funding Trust II, a statutory trust created under the laws of the State of Delaware, United States of America.

+"Trust Act" means the Delaware Statutory Trust Act.

+"Trust Agreement" means the declaration of trust among the Trustees and the Company, as sponsor, as amended and restated.

+"Trust Common Security" means one common security of the Trust.

+"Trust Preferred Securities" means € 500,000,000 registered noncumulative Trust Preferred Securities offered in the Offering.